Random Testing

 If a donor truly believes it’s a false positive, s/he can ask for a d/l isomer test.
 Some labs and MROs do the d/l isomer test automatically.

 The “d” form is a prescription stimulant and appetite suppressant.
-The “l” form is available over-the-counter as the active ingredient of a specific Vick’s inhaler and is a metabolite of certain prescription medications.
+The “l” form is a metabolite of certain prescription medications.
 Both “d” and “l” forms test positive by both immunoassay and most confirmation assays.

 D/L Isomer tests are not free.
 Our clients are charged a $99 fee for each D/L isomer test conducted.